rajnandan1/kener/docs/how-it-works.md

 ## Monitors.yaml

 This is the configuration file for your monitors.
 This is where you define the monitors you want to show on your site.
 Read more about it [here](/docs/monitors)

+## Data

+Kener stores its data in a folder which is `./database`.
+This is where all the data is stored.
+You can delete this folder if you want to start fresh.